trivialfis/pyhwloc/docs/source/build.rst

 =====================================

 There are two ways to create and distribute a binary wheel for pyhwloc.
-The first one uses the system hwloc and the second one builds hwloc from source and bundles into the wheel.
+The first one uses the system hwloc and the second one builds hwloc from source and bundles it into the wheel.

-To use a pre-built hwloc in the system or virtual environment:
+To use a pre-built hwloc in the system or a virtual environment (conda):

 - Create a conda environment that's similar to the CI build.
 - Build hwloc, install it into the conda environment (``CONDA_PREFIX``).
 We have example scripts used in the CI.
+Then proceed to create the wheel:

   + Binary wheel